fairfield-university-ba505-fall2018/final-project-team-fire/README.md

 We used the standard imports: Numpy, Pandas, Matplotlib, Seaborn, Datetime, as well as the Scikit Learn regression tool.

 ## Data Cleaning
 We deleted columns we considered irrelavent for our study.
 Then, we created new columns that allowed us to analysis the data in a meaningful way.
+We also reordered the columns and set the column index.

 ## Data Analysis